JustinMorgan/universal-boilerplate/README.md

     #$> git psu                      # Push, but also set the upstream branch automatically (use this
                                      # whenever you first push a new branch to origin)

-# Using the command-line shortcuts (terminal-shortcuts/ folder)
+# Using the command-line shortcuts

-Like .gitconfig, the two alias scripts are all about convenience.
+Like .gitconfig, the two scripts in the `shortcuts/` folder are all about convenience.
 They set up shortcuts for common commands.
-Setup is described above. `alias.sh` should work fine in Bash or ZSH. `alias.cmd` should work for CMD, but it's untested in PowerShell.
+[Setup is described above.](#quick-setup) `shortcuts.sh` should work fine in Bash or ZSH. `shortcuts.cmd` should work for CMD.
+A Powershell version is coming.

-# Improving your shell prompt (shell-prompt/ folder)
+# Improving your shell prompt

 This will give you a nice, compact shell prompt with syntax-highlighted info about your current Git branch and the active Node version.
-Setup is described above.
-Source bash-prompt.sh for Bash or zsh-prompt.sh for ZSH.

-For now, this isn't implemented for the Windows command line.
+[Setup for Bash and ZSH is described above.](#quick-setup) For now, this isn't implemented for the Windows terminal.

-# Using the gitignore suite (git-tools/gitignore/ folder)
+# Using the gitignore suite

 The **gitignore** folder (forked from https://github.com/github/gitignore) has a suite of .gitignore templates for different platforms, languages, IDEs, etc. You should find the ones that match your setup and combine them.
 For example, if you have an Angular app written in TypeScript that runs on Node and you work in Visual Studio Code, merge `Typescript.gitignore`, `Angular.gitignore`, `Node.gitignore`, and `VisualStudioCode.gitignore` into one .gitignore file on the root of your project.
 This is simpler than it sounds.
 You can clean up duplicate rules if you want, but it shouldn't matter.

-.gitignore doesn't support `include` statements like .gitconfig, so you'll want to build one manually whenever you create a new project.
-Of course, you could script it or use [gitattribute filter drivers](https://git-scm.com/docs/gitattributes#_filter), but that's definitely overkill for most people.
+.gitignore syntax doesn't support `include` statements like .gitconfig, so you'll want to build one manually whenever you create a new project.
+Of course, you could script it or use [gitattribute filter drivers](https://git-scm.com/docs/gitattributes#_filter), but that's overkill for most people.